DEM: 30,565 REP: 10,231 BLANK: 12,021 OTH: 2889 TOTAL: 55,706 (updated 2/21/2022)

 5. Detained in jail awaiting Grand Jury action or confined in prison after conviction for an offense other than a felony.

-To apply for an absentee ballot electronically, use the purple Application Portal button.
-To apply by paper form, use the purple Application Form button.
+To apply for an absentee ballot electronically, use the plum-colored Application Portal button.
+To apply by paper form, use the light purple Application Form button.

 Thank you for visiting the Tompkins County Board of Elections website.

 We are a bi-partisan team of Voting and Election Specialists, charged with the preservation of citizen confidence in the democratic process and enhancement of voter participation in elections.
 Directed by Election Commissioners, our Deputies, Clerks, Machine Technicians, and 300+ Election Day Inspectors are funded by the tax-payers of Tompkins County, fiscally accountable to Tompkins County Legislators, and responsible under New York State Election Law for the following;

 - Processing and verification of candidate petitions and documents